johnolamide/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c : C program that prints hs size of various types on the computer it is compiled and run on

+100-intel : script that generates the assembly code (Intel Syntax) of a C code and save it in an output file